Trump’s 11th-hour assault on the civil service by stripping job protections runs out of time

 The Schedule F directive was an extraordinary effort to reshape large parts of the nonpartisan government workforce.
 Its rollout was planned for at least a year by the White House Domestic Policy Council, but the coronavirus pandemic and other priorities delayed it from moving forward until two weeks before the November election.

 The mandate has put many federal employees on edge.
-The affected employees, who cover a large swath of lawyers, analysts, regulators and other staff, would be vulnerable to dismissal if they are considered poor performers or have resisted executing the president’s priorities, effectively turning them into political appointees that come and go with each administration.
+The affected employees, who cover a large swath of lawyers, analysts, regulators and other staffers, would be vulnerable to dismissal if they are considered poor performers or have resisted executing the president’s priorities, effectively turning them into political appointees that come and go with each administration.

 “Hopefully this gets lost in the shuffle and they realize it would be a waste of time to go through with it,” said Richard Loeb, senior policy counsel for the American Federation of Government Employees, the largest union representing federal workers.